JuanLyons/Visual_question_answering_project/README.md

 ```
 python main.py --bestmethod True --mode "test" --pretrained True
 ```
 Both should reproduce our final method results reported in the paper.
 When running this code some Json files are created, the first (predictions) includes all predictions across the test set questions and their labels.
 The second (05_results) includes precision, recall and Fscore when using 0.5 as threshold (these are results reported in the paper).
+The third, (Qualitresults) includes 10 images wih high score but incorrect predictions and 10 images with low scores and incorrect predictions.
+This file has the image names, scores and questions.
+The images themselves get saved in folders *wrong_high_confidence_images* and *wrong_low_confidence_images*.

 ## Demo